 Don’t assume the value is equal to the principal owed on the note.
 In fact, a note’s value depends on a number of different factors.

 Is Your Note Sellable?

-Investors invest money into things because they want to earn an acceptable return.
+Investors invest money in assets to earn an acceptable return.
 Notes are the same.
 That’s why most notes can be sold.

-Important attributes of the borrower are down payment, credit score, and ability to pay.
+What matters about the borrower is the down payment, credit score and ability to pay.

-Did you receive a down payment from the borrower (property buyer) when you first entered into an agreement with them?
-The percentage of down payment received plays a big role in determining whether the note holds any value at all.
+Did the buyer make a down payment when you entered into an agreement with them?
+The percentage of down payment received plays a big role in whether the note holds any value at all.

-The higher the down payment, the more “skin-in-the-game” the buyer has, and the less risky the investment.
-An investor typically looks for a minimum 10% down payment.
-However, down payments of 20% and higher will increase the value of mortgage notes.
+The higher the down payment, the more “skin-in-the-game” a buyer has, and the less risky the investment is.

 What is the Buyer’s Ability to Pay?

 An investor may look at the borrower’s ability to pay as a means to determine risk.

 - Whether your buyer has a job and how long they’ve been there.